yoctoproject/vscode-bitbake/client/README.md

 ### BitBake status bar

 Bitbake parsing status is displayed in the status bar at the bottom of the screen.
 It will show wether the last BitBake run was successful or not.
-The bitbake server queues all BitBake commands and runs them sequentially.
+The BitBake server queues all BitBake commands and runs them sequentially.
 The status bar will show you if the extension is currently trying to access the bitbake server.

 ![Status bar](doc/status-bar.gif)